RUCDM/KB4Rec/README.md

    For example, the movie of <Avatar> from MovieLens dataset has a corresponding entity entry in Freebase, and we are able to obtain its attribute information by reading out all its associated relation triples in KBs.

-   We consider three popular RS datasets for linkage, namely MovieLens 20M, LFM-1b and Amazon Book, which covers the three domains of movie, music and book respectively.
+   We consider three popular RS datasets for linkage, namely MovieLens 20M, LFM-1b and Amazon book, which covers the three domains of movie, music and book respectively.
 For KB, We adopt the large-scale pubic KB Freebase.

 ### Linkage Detail Statis：
 | Dataset                 | Items      |    Linked-Items    |  Linkage-ratio   |